andrewquang512/learning-angular/NOTE.md

 option 2: using signals to notify Angular about value changes and required UI updates

 signals are trackable data containers - signal is an object that stores a value.
 Angular manages subscriptions to the signal to get notified about value changes - able to update the UI that needs updating

+Computed signals are both lazily evaluated and memoized `imagePath`'s derivation function does not run to calculate its value until the first time you read `imagePath`.
+The calculated value is then cached, and if you read `imagePath` again, it will return the cached value without recalculating.

+If you then change `seletecUser`, Angular knows that `imagePath`'s cached value is no longer valid, and the next time you read `imagePath` its new value will be calculated.

+As a result, you can safely perform computationally expensive derivations in computed signals, such as filtering arrays.